lw8192/Red-Team-Dev/Python/Coding_Interview.md

 Graph:

 ### Dicts
+Ordered, changeable, does not allow duplicates.

     print(dict.get("key"))
     dict.keys()
     dict.values()
+    max = max(dict.values())
-Hash map: unordered collection of key-value pairs stored in a hash table where keys are unique
+Hash map: unordered collection of key-value pairs stored in a hash table where keys are unique - Java construct, but can use dicts in Python.
+Create a dict using dict() function:

+    nums = dict(one="1", two="2")
+    print(nums["one"]) # => "1"
+Get key for the first instance of a certain value:

+        for k, v in counts.items():
+            if max_val in v or max_val == v:
+                return k

 ### Conditionals